Elephants deserve legal 'personhood,' new lawsuit argues

 The three elephants range from 36 to 50 years old and were all born in the wild, according to the group.

-Wise said the suit would rely on thethe testimony of many experts and scientists who say elephants are “autonomous beings” with complex cognitive abilities and social structures.
+Wise said the suit would rely on the testimony of many experts and scientists who say elephants are “autonomous beings” with complex cognitive abilities and social structures.

 “It is simply immoral and it ought to be illegal to imprison an autonomous being against their will without due process,” he argued.